rbisdorff/Digraph3/docSphinx/tutorial.rst

    .......

    This PDF document contains a set of tutorials introducing the main objects like digraphs, outranking digraphs, performance tableaux and voting profiles available in the Digraph3 Python software resources ( see html documentation here <https://digraph3.readthedocs.io/en/latest/index.html> for the corresponding HTML version).

-Some of the tutorials are problem oriented and show how to compute the winner of an election, how to build a best choice recommendation, or how to rate or linearly rank with multiple incommensurable ranking criteria.
+   Some of the tutorials are problem oriented and show how to compute the potential winner(s) of an election, how to build a best choice recommendation, or how to rate or linearly rank with multiple incommensurable ranking criteria.

-   There is also a tutorial provided on undirected graphs and a last tutorial illustrates how to compute non isomorphic maximal independent sets in the n-cycle graph.
+   More graph theoretical tutorials follow.
+One on working with undirected graphs, followed by a tutorial on how to compute non isomorphic maximal independent sets in the n-cycle graph.
+A last tutorial is finally devoted on how to compute kernels in graphs, digraphs and more specifically in outranking digraphs.

 :Author: Raymond Bisdorff, Emeritus Professor, University of Luxembourg FSTC/CSC
 :Version: Revision: Python 3.6